karencheung369/Bid-Ask-Implied-Volatility-Call-Put-Option/README.md

 # BidAskImpliedVolatilityCallPutOption
-Graph and export excel retrieving the relevant the Bid and Ask Implied Volatility for Call and Put option at certain time by inputting hr:min:sec
+Graph and export excel retrieving the relevant the Bid and Ask Implied Volatility for Call and Put Option at certain time by inputting the hr:min:sec.